AmartyaDeb/Nimbus_Project_Amartya_Deb_Project_70/README.md

 2. Running the Program

-Once the program is compiled, you can run it with:
+Once the program is compiled, we can run it with:

 ./fee_management_system

 3. Using the Menu

-The program presents a menu of options, and you can choose one by entering the corresponding number:
+The program presents a menu of options, and we can choose one by entering the corresponding number:

-Add New Student: Allows you to input a new student’s details and save them.random aaah
+Add New Student: Allows we to input a new student’s details and save them.random aaah

 Print Fee Receipt: Prints a fee receipt for each student, showing their fee details.